Accenture/openathon-2019-angular/lab-04/README.md

   }
 ```

-Save all the changes, the application should display the event data now.
+Save all the changes, the application should display now the event data.

 ## Resources
 [json-server](https://github.com/typicode/json-server)